iam-jawad/app-with-helm/.github/github-actions.md

 ## Intrduction
 This folder contains GitHub Actions to automate following things.
 1. Install helm chart on EKS cluster provisioned by Terraform to host java web application.
-2. A manual trigger to uninstall helm chart and destroy whole provisioned infrastructure.
+2. A manual trigger to uninstall helm chart.

 There are two workflows, First one is installing helm chart.
 Which will be triggered automatically on push event to main branch.
 In which it will,
 - **Build java web app**